peteroupc/html3dutil/doc/H3DU.Math.md

 * [vec3normInPlace](#H3DU.Math.vec3normInPlace)<br>Converts a 3-element vector to a <a href="tutorial-glmath.md">unit vector</a>.
 * [vec3perp](#H3DU.Math.vec3perp)<br>Returns an arbitrary 3-element vector that is perpendicular
 (orthogonal) to the given 3-element vector.
-* [vec3scale](#H3DU.Math.vec3scale)<br>Multiplies a 3-element vector by a factor
+* [vec3scale](#H3DU.Math.vec3scale)<br>Multiplies each element of a 3-element vector by a factor.
-(thus multiplying that vector's length by that factor) and returns a new vector with the result.
-* [vec3scaleInPlace](#H3DU.Math.vec3scaleInPlace)<br>Multiplies each element of a 3-element vector by a factor (thus multiplying that vector's length by that factor) and stores the result in that vector.
+* [vec3scaleInPlace](#H3DU.Math.vec3scaleInPlace)<br>Multiplies each element of a 3-element vector by a factor, so that the vector points in the same direction but its length is multiplied by the given factor.
 * [vec3sub](#H3DU.Math.vec3sub)<br>Subtracts the second vector from the first vector and returns a new vector with the result.
 * [vec3subInPlace](#H3DU.Math.vec3subInPlace)<br>Subtracts the second vector from the first vector and stores